DCT

 VII.
 Analyst’s Conclusion: Key Questions for the Case

-- A core issue will be one of definitional scope: can the term "data rendering device," which is described in the patent’s specification with examples of physical hardware like printers and projectors from the early 2000s, be construed to cover a modern general-purpose computer whose screen is accessed via a remote desktop service?
+1. A core issue will be one of definitional scope: Can the term "data rendering device," which the patent illustrates with examples like public printers and projectors, be construed to cover a private, general-purpose computer that is the host in a remote desktop session?